 7. Moz SEO

-Moz is a powerful SEO website (tool) that helps you with:
+Moz is a powerful SEO website (tool) that helps you with the following:

 - Monitoring your website’s domain authority (DA) and page authority (PA)